-Anti-Harassment, Physical Assault, and Anti-Discrimination Policies sexual orientation, and national origin is illegal under Title VII of the Civil Rights Act of 1964.
+NACC's Anti-Harassment, Physical Assault, and Anti-Discrimination policies prohibit harassment and or discrimination on the basis of an individual's race, color, national origin, religion, marital status, disability, gender, age, or other protected class as defined by federal and state law.
+Discrimination on the basis of race, color, religion, sex, sexual orientation, and national origin is illegal under Title VII of the Civil Rights Act of 1964.
 Discrimination on the basis of sex is illegal under Title IX of the Educational Amendments of 1972.
 Discrimination on the basis of age is illegal under the Age Discrimination Act of 1975.
 Violations related to non-sexual harassment or physical assault should be reported to the Dean of Student Services.
 Violations related to sexual harassment, sexual discrimination, or sexual assault should be reported to the Title IX Coordinator.